 The results of our community survey conducted in the summer of 2011 are available below.

 Echoes of Six Mile Lake

-Copies of our book Echoes of Six Mile Lake: A Journey Through Time in Muskoka are still available for $70.00 and can be mailed at an extra cost.
+We are down to the last few copies of Echoes of Six Mile Lake: A Journey Through Time in Muskoka.
+Books are available for $70.00 and can be mailed at an extra cost.